slatedocs/slate/source/includes/_feature-authentication.md

 Failure will return 401 Unauthorized.

 <aside class="notice">
     Replace "fake.user@example.com" and "password" with your email and password, respectively.
-Refer to the [password policy](#Password-policy) for more information on passwords.
+Refer to the password policy below for more information.
 </aside>

 Crunch also supports OAuth 2.0/OpenID Connect.
 See [the public endpoint reference](#public) for more on how to authenticate with OAuth.